 For IRS purposes, your position is best supported by FMV evidence: public transaction ranges, utility, repairability, and limitations on resale pathways.
 That means your notes should describe what a buyer, not a manufacturer, would actually pay on a real date.

-- Use transaction style language, not catalog values.
+- Use transaction language, not catalog values.

 Donor thresholds that shape your next step